The Guardians of the Galaxy Holiday Special: Plot

 The Guardians of the Galaxy have purchased Knowhere from the Collector and taken in Cosmo the Spacedog as a new member.
 As Christmas approaches, Kraglin tells the Guardians a childhood story of how Yondu ruined Christmas for Peter Quill.
-Mantis discusses with Drax about finding a perfect Christmas present for Quill, who is still depressed following the loss of Gamora.
+Mantis discusses with Drax her plan to find a perfect Christmas present for Quill, who is still depressed following the loss of Gamora.
 After brainstorming, they decide to go to Earth and retrieve Quill's childhood hero, Kevin Bacon.

-Mantis and Drax arrive in Hollywood, Los Angeles and search for Bacon.
+Mantis and Drax arrive in Hollywood, Los Angeles, and search for Bacon.
 After spending time at Grauman's Chinese Theater, the Hollywood Walk of Fame, and a bar, they get a map of celebrities' residences and find Bacon's home in Beverly Hills.
 Bacon, who is waiting for his family to come home, is terrified by the appearance of Mantis and Drax and tries to escape.
 Police arrive to help, but Mantis places them and Bacon in a trance before taking Bacon with them.
 As they return to Knowhere, Mantis and Drax are disappointed to learn that Bacon is an actor and not a real-life hero.

 Later, the Guardians surprise Quill with a Christmas celebration, but Quill is horrified to learn that Bacon had been kidnapped, demanding that he be returned home.
 On the Guardians' new spaceship, the Bowie, Bacon learns from Kraglin how he inspired Quill's heroism and decides to celebrate Christmas with the Guardians before returning home.

 After the celebration, Quill reveals to Mantis that Yondu eventually changed his mind about Christmas and gifted him a pair of blasters which now serve as his primary weapons.
 Mantis confides in him that she is Quill's half-sister, after years of refusing to tell him the truth out of fear of reminding him of his father Ego's misdeeds, to Quill's surprise and elation.